kLabz/haxe-react-css/README.md

 * Currently, identifiers are not allowed as values, see [#2](https://github.com/kLabz/haxe-react-css/issues/2)
 * Similarily, string interpolation is not applied in values, see [#3](https://github.com/kLabz/haxe-react-css/issues/3)

-This lib is still in early alpha status, and doesn't catch corner cases nicely.
+This lib is still in early alpha status.
-User errors will still often give bad error messages.
 If you get errors from something that should work in your opinion, please let me know by opening an issue.

 [material-ui]: https://github.com/kLabz/haxe-material-ui
 [react-next]: https://github.com/kLabz/haxe-react